srvk/DiViMe/README.md

-This repo contains the clean, user-friendly version of the ACLEW Diarization Virtual Machine (DiViMe).
-You can find the development version [here](https://github.com/srvk/DiarizationVM).
+This repo contains the development version of the ACLEW Diarization Virtual Machine (DiViMe).

 # Initial questions